jessicarush/sphinx-notes/README.md

 There are many third-party themes available at [sphinx-themes.org](https://sphinx-themes.org/)

-If you wish to create your own theme, refer to [HTML theming support](https://www.sphinx-doc.org/en/master/development/theming.html).
+If you wish to create your own theme, refer to [HTML theming support](https://www.sphinx-doc.org/en/master/development/theming.html) and [Templating](https://www.sphinx-doc.org/en/master/templating.html).
 That being said, here are my notes:

 1. Create a new directory whose name is the theme name.
 This directory will contain the following:

   - a `theme.conf` file
- - html templates
+  - html template files (e.g. layout.html, search.html)
   - a `static` directory containing any css, js, images etc.

 2. In `conf.py` set `html_theme` to your themes directory name